Likithraj0818/cifar10-classifier/cifar10-classifier/README.md

-# 📦 CIFAR-10 Image Classifier
+# 📦 AI Product Classification System

-> Upload an image, get an instant prediction across 10 object categories — powered by a CNN trained on CIFAR-10.
+> Upload an image, get an instant prediction across 10 product/object categories — powered by a CNN trained on the CIFAR-10 dataset.

 Built with **TensorFlow**, **Keras**, **OpenCV**, **Flask**, and **Streamlit**.